Trading Glass

 Ask before moving your stop:

-• Did flow confirm a shift?
+• Did flow confirm a shift (one of the three quantitative triggers)?

-• Would I enter here if flat?
+• Would I enter here if flat at this trail level?

 • Am I just trying to "feel safe"?

-If it’s not based on logic, don’t move it.
+If it's not based on logic, don't move it.
+Behavioural guardrails like these matter precisely because the formulas above assume a disciplined operator.

-After trade, log:
+After every trade, log:

-• Where did I move stop?
+• Where did I move the stop, and to what level?

 • Would holding longer (or cutting sooner) improve edge?

-Plot exit PnL vs MFE to see if you’re trailing too tight or too wide.
+Plot exit PnL vs MFE to see if you're trailing too tight or too wide.
+Plot giveback ratio vs regime tag to see which trail rule belongs in which regime.
+That's how you stop guessing and start measuring.

-Your job: stay in your best trades just long enough — and no longer.
+Stay in your best trades just long enough — and no longer.